go-bun/bunrouter-docs/docs/guide/handlers.md

 ## Gzip compression

-You can compress HTTP response using [gzhttp](https://github.com/klauspost/compress/tree/master/gzhttp) module:
+You can compress HTTP responses using [gzhttp](https://github.com/klauspost/compress/tree/master/gzhttp) module:

 ```shell
 go get github.com/klauspost/compress
 ```

-All you need to do is to wrap bunrouter instance:
+All you need to do is to wrap BunRouter instance with gzhttp:

 ```go
 import (